yale-cpsc-223/pset-hookbook-1/README.md

 The rating must displayed as as series of asterisks (`'*'`), with the number of asterisks matching the skill's rating.
 The skills in the list must be sorted in increasing lexicographic order, and there must be only one occurrence of each skill displayed in the output.

-For example, if a pirate's profile has 3 occurrences of the skill "swashbuckling" and 1 ocurrence of the skill "good with kids", the output would have the following lines:
+For example, if a pirate's list of skills has 3 occurrences of "swashbuckling" and 1 ocurrence of "good with kids", the output would have the following lines:
 ```
     Skills: good with kids *
             swashbuckling ***